 All-cause mortality

-In the univariable analysis the odds of death from any cause were lower for BCG vaccinated TB cases compared to unvaccinated cases, with an OR of 0.28 (95% CI 0.24 to 0.32, P: <0.001) (table , see supplementary table S for the full table); an association remained after adjusting for confounders, but was attenuated with an aOR of 0.76 (95% CI 0.64 to 0.89, P: 0.001).
+In the univariable analysis the odds of death from any cause were lower for BCG vaccinated TB cases compared to unvaccinated cases, with an OR of 0.28 (95% CI 0.24 to 0.32, P: <0.001) (table 3, see supplementary table S1 for the full table); an association remained after adjusting for confounders, but was attenuated with an aOR of 0.76 (95% CI 0.64 to 0.89, P: 0.001).
 We estimate that if all unvaccinated cases had been vaccinated there would have been on average 19 (95% CI 9 to 29) fewer deaths per year during the study period (out of 81 deaths per year on average in unvaccinated cases).
-Whilst there was evidence in univariable analyses to suggest all-cause mortality was higher in persons vaccinated more than 10 years prior to notification of TB and that all-cause mortality increased with increasing age group, these disappeared after adjusting for potential confounders (table , supplementary table S).
+Whilst there was evidence in univariable analyses to suggest all-cause mortality was higher in persons vaccinated more than 10 years prior to notification of TB and that all-cause mortality increased with increasing age group, these disappeared after adjusting for potential confounders (table 4, supplementary table S2).

-Similar results to the multivariable analysis were found using multiply imputed data for the association between vaccination status and all-cause mortality (aOR: 0.76 (95% CI 0.61 to 0.94), P: 0.013), but not for time since vaccination with a greatly increased risk of all-cause mortality estimated for those vaccinated more than 10 years before case notification, compared to those vaccinated more recently (aOR: 12.19 (95% CI 3.48 to 42.64), (see online supplementary table S, supplementary table S)).
-For age at vaccination results for the multivariable analysis using multiply imputed data were comparable to those found using complete case analysis, except that there was some evidence that vaccination in adolescence, compared to under 1, was associated with increased, rather than decreased, all-cause mortality (aOR: 1.57 (95% CI 1.13 to 2.19), supplementary table S).
+Similar results to the multivariable analysis were found using multiply imputed data for the association between vaccination status and all-cause mortality (aOR: 0.76 (95% CI 0.61 to 0.94), P: 0.013), but not for time since vaccination with a greatly increased risk of all-cause mortality estimated for those vaccinated more than 10 years before case notification, compared to those vaccinated more recently (aOR: 12.19 (95% CI 3.48 to 42.64), (see online supplementary table S3, supplementary table S4)).
+For age at vaccination results for the multivariable analysis using multiply imputed data were comparable to those found using complete case analysis, except that there was some evidence that vaccination in adolescence, compared to under 1, was associated with increased, rather than decreased, all-cause mortality (aOR: 1.57 (95% CI 1.13 to 2.19), supplementary table S5).

 Deaths due to TB (in those who died)

-There was little evidence of any association between BCG vaccination and deaths due to TB (in those who died and where cause of death was known) in the univariable analysis (table ).
-The adjusted point estimate indicated an association between BCG vaccination and reduced deaths due to TB (in those who died) although the confidence intervals remained wide with a similar result found using multiply imputed data (see online supplementary table S).
-There were insufficient data to robustly estimate an association between deaths due to TB (in those who died) and years since vaccination or age at vaccination (table , supplementary table S).
+There was little evidence of any association between BCG vaccination and deaths due to TB (in those who died and where cause of death was known) in the univariable analysis (table 3).
+The adjusted point estimate indicated an association between BCG vaccination and reduced deaths due to TB (in those who died) although the confidence intervals remained wide with a similar result found using multiply imputed data (see online supplementary table S3).
+There were insufficient data to robustly estimate an association between deaths due to TB (in those who died) and years since vaccination or age at vaccination (table 4, supplementary table S2).

 Recurrent TB

-In both the univariable and multivariable analysis there was some evidence that BCG vaccination was associated with reduced recurrent TB, although the strength of the evidence was weakened after adjusting for confounders (table ).
+In both the univariable and multivariable analysis there was some evidence that BCG vaccination was associated with reduced recurrent TB, although the strength of the evidence was weakened after adjusting for confounders (table 3).
 In the adjusted analysis, the odds of recurrent TB were lower for BCG vaccinated cases compared to unvaccinated cases, with an aOR of 0.90 (95% CI 0.81 to 1.00, P: 0.056).
-The strength of the evidence for this association was comparable in the analysis using multiply imputed data (see online supplementary table S).
-There was little evidence in the adjusted analysis of any association between recurrent TB and years since vaccination (table ) or age at vaccination (supplementary table S).
+The strength of the evidence for this association was comparable in the analysis using multiply imputed data (see online supplementary table S3).
+There was little evidence in the adjusted analysis of any association between recurrent TB and years since vaccination (table 4) or age at vaccination (supplementary table S2).

 Other Outcomes

-After adjusting for confounders there was little evidence for any association between BCG vaccination and pulmonary disease or positive sputum smear status (table ); similar results were found using multiply imputed data (see online supplementary table S).
+After adjusting for confounders there was little evidence for any association between BCG vaccination and pulmonary disease or positive sputum smear status (table 3); similar results were found using multiply imputed data (see online supplementary table S3).

-Table : Summary of associations between BCG vaccination and all outcomes
+Table 3: Summary of associations between BCG vaccination and all outcomes